pivotal-cf/docs-mysql/bootstrapping.html.md

   Re-bootstrapping the cluster will not be successful unless all other nodes have been shut down.

-- Choose a node to bootstrap.
+1. Choose a node to bootstrap.

-    - Find the node with the highest transaction sequence number (seqno).
+    Find the node with the highest transaction sequence number (seqno):

     - If a node shutdown gracefully, the seqno should be in the galera state file.